appscode/blog/content/post/kubedb-v2022.05.24/index.md

 ## Elasticsearch

 In this release, We are happy to introduce the support for `Elasticsearch V8`.
 Now, you can provision and manage Elasticsearch V8 with KubeDB.
 New supported ElasticsearchVersion CROs are `xpack-8.2.0`, `kubedb-xpack-8.2.0`, and `opensearch-1.3.2`.
-The `kubedb-xpack-8.2.0` packed with  `elasticsearch:8.2.0` with pre-installed plugins; `repository-s3`, `repository-azure`, `repository-hdfs`, and `repository-gcs`.
+The `kubedb-xpack-8.2.0` is packed with  `elasticsearch:8.2.0` with pre-installed plugins: `repository-s3`, `repository-azure`, `repository-hdfs`, and `repository-gcs`.

 **Configure Built-In Users:** KubeDB Elasticsearch CR now allows users to configure and manage Elasticsearch built-in users.
 Supported users are `elastic` , `kibana_system`, `logstash_system`, `beats system`, `apm_system`, and `remote_monitoring_user`.
 Passwords can also be customized via user-provided k8s secrets.
 Otherwise, the operator will create randomly generated passwords for those supported users.
 The k8s secrets with the user credentials can be found on the same namespace of the Elasticsearch CRO.